 In summary, you may be experiencing a real uphill struggle with your weight because:

-So, in order to lose weight, the modern therapeutic goal to optimise your metabolism is therefore to follow a strategy during which your body’s biochemical processes are optimised in such a manner that it simultaneously alleviates insulin resistance, suppresses the storage capabilities of fat by existing fat cells, as well as prevent the continual formation of new fat cells.
-Therapies able to regulate both the size and number of fat cells over the long term have therefore become a new therapeutic approach to help treat overweight and obese individuals.
+In order to lose weight, the modern therapeutic approach to improve your metabolism follows a strategy which optimises your body’s biochemical processes in such a manner that it simultaneously alleviates insulin resistance, suppresses the storage capabilities of fat by existing fat cells and prevents the continual formation of new fat cells.
+Therapies able to regulate both the size and number of fat cells over the long term have therefore become a new therapeutic goal to help treat overweight and obese individuals.
 In addition, this strategy should also help you to regulate your appetite.